TechGrounds-Cloud8/cloud8-yismailmo/Azure_cloud/week-5-Azure/SharedResponsibiltyModel.md

 In the cloud many of the responsibilities from physical security of the data center to the security and encryption of your data, but also the maintenance and management of the building are taken over by the cloud solution provider(CSP).

+Defining the line between customer responsibilities and those of the Cloud service providers(CSP) is imperative for reducing the risk in the public, hybrid, and multi-cloud environments.

-So as a customer you can rent the infrastructure without having to worry about it.
+So as a customer you can rent the infrastructure without having to worry about physical network infrastructure.

 However, as a customer, you are still responsibile for access control to data and software, encryption of data at rest and data in transit.